PascalBod/docker-dns-data/README.md

 mkdir zones
 ```

 Put *bind9* configuration files into `zones` directory.
-You should put there all required files: `named.conf.local`, `named.conf.options`, etc. Those files will be copied to `/etc/bind/` directory by the DNS container build on `docker-dns` image.
+You should put there
+all required files: `named.conf.local`, `named.conf.options`, etc. Those files
+will be copied to `/etc/bind/` directory by the DNS container built on
+`docker-dns` image.

 Build the image:
 ```